 APA provides you the opportunity to exercise an opt-out choice if you do not want to receive other types of communications from us, such as messages or updates from us regarding new services and products offered on APA Digital Assets or if you do not want us to share your Personal Data with third parties.
 For emails, you may opt-out by clicking on the "unsubscribe” link within the text of an email.
 We will process your request to unsubscribe as soon as possible, but please be aware that in some circumstances you may receive a few more messages until the unsubscribe is processed.
 If you have elected to receive notices to your mobile device via text message, you may opt-out by replying “STOP” to such mobile message.
 You may receive a confirmatory text message in response to your “STOP” request and you hereby consent to receipt of such confirmation.

 We keep your Data for as long as you are a Member or as long as your relationship with APA Digital Assets continues and as required by law.
-We retain your Data while your membership is active or as necessary to continue to provide Services including fulfilling orders, accessing PsycNET or APA Style Central, etc. This includes Data you or others provided to us and Data obtained from your use of APA Digital Assets.
-There may be some instances where we retain Non-Personal Data in a depersonalized or aggregated form.
+We retain your Data while your membership is active or as necessary to continue to provide services including fulfilling orders, accessing PsycNET or APA Style Central, etc. This includes Data you or others provided to us and Data obtained from your use of APA Digital Assets.
+There may be some instances where we retain Non-Personal Data in a deidentified or aggregated form.